Ever wondered why finding love can feel like rocket science, especially when you’re blessed with brains?

 17. They may feel like they don’t fit in.

 Due to their unique perspectives and interests, intelligent people may feel like they don’t fit in with mainstream dating culture.
-This can make it difficult to find social circles or dating platforms where they feel comfortable and understood.
+That makes it harder to find social circles or dating platforms where they feel comfortable and understood.
+Sure, things are a bit easier with the internet and online dating, but feeling like an outsider makes it harder to connect in general, or even to believe that finding their person is possible.

 Intelligent people are often aware of the potential pitfalls and challenges of relationships, which can make them hesitant to commit fully.
-They may fear making the wrong choice or losing their independence, leading them to keep their options open and avoid long-term commitments.
+They may be scared of making the wrong choice or losing their independence, leading them to keep their options open and avoid long-term commitments.